thainguyentrong/ssod/README.md

 <img src="resources/ssod.png" align="middle"/>

 The nature of class-imbalance in object detection tasks impedes the usage of pseudo-labeling.
-Also, object detectors are far more complicated than image classifers in terms of model architectures.
+Also, object detectors are far more complicated than image classifiers in terms of model architectures.

 This [article](https://arxiv.org/abs/2102.09480) proposed an approach that jointly trains a Student and a slowly progressing Teacher in a mutually-beneficial manner, in which the Teacher generates pseudo-labels to train the Student, while the Teacher and the Student are given different augmented input images.